AnotherProgrammingGroup/Project-CS/README.md

 Do as I have done and start immersing yourself in the c# language.
 Write a program that has one of each of these items in it:

-1. At least one class, with at least one event
+1. At least one class, with at least one method

 2. Either a for loop, a while loop, or a do/while loop